 Each article features a recording of a native speaker, keywords that can be moused over for a simple Japanese explanation and the ability to toggle furigana.

-After reading a simplified article, you can follow a link to the original and try to understand it.
+After reading a simplified article, you can follow a link to the original (right below the simplified article), and try to understand it on your own.

-The format is straightforward: The right-hand pages of each book contain text that, aside from furigana the first time that a given kanji appears, is the same Japanese that someone with the original book would read.
+The format is straightforward: The right-hand pages contain text that (aside from furigana the first time that a given kanji appears) is the same Japanese that someone with the original book would read.

-These books are like training wheels for reading in Japanese.
-They expose you to all the most critical concepts you need to know to transition into reading real books and explains them in a straightforward way.
+Both of these “Read Real Japanese” books are like training wheels for reading in Japanese.
+They expose you to all of the critical concepts you need to know to transition into reading real books and explains them in a straightforward way.

 If you have difficulty moving on during a later stage or need a bit more practice, then come back to these for a boost!
 Really, these books are your best friends.

-キノの旅（ きの の たび ） — “Kino’s Journey” by Keiichi Shigusawa
+8. キノの旅（ きの の たび ） — “Kino’s Journey” by Keiichi Sigsawa

-The stories are good first reads because the plot of each tale is structurally similar: getting through one will help you know what to expect in the others.
-(And if you enjoy these, there’s also an anime!)
+The stories are good first reads, because the plot of each tale is structurally similar.
+Getting through one will help you know what to expect in the others.

 If you’re reading something for the purpose of a spook or twist, then Otsuichi is your man—and he just happens to be great for finding your feet in Japanese.

-失はれる物語 （ うしなわれる ものがたり ）— “A Tale of Being Left Behind” by Otsuichi
+10. 失はれる物語 （ うしなわれる ものがたり ）— “A Tale of Being Left Behind” by Otsuichi

 This is a two-part story.
 What sort of connection could there be between a talking crow who steals people’s eyes and the missing girl who’s sought by a boy elsewhere in Japan?